RulerOfEternalNight/RulerOfEternalNight/README.md

 ## ( ﾟдﾟ)つHi

 #### Interests: Still trying all fields possibly available.
-But currently; Interested in devoloping apps in flutter and also interested in developing web apps.
+But currently; Interested in developing apps in flutter and also interested in developing web apps.

 <h3 align="left">Here are the skills that I know:</h3>
 <table>